Health Insurance Options

 Choose the Plan that Covers the Provider and Hospital You Trust.

-CHRISTUS Trinity Mother Frances Health System providers and hospitals are NOT in-network for the Public Exchange/Health Insurance marketplace products.
+CHRISTUS Trinity Mother Frances Health System providers and hospitals are NOT currently in-network for the Public Exchange/Health Insurance marketplace 2016 products.

 But, there are a number of other coverage options in which CHRISTUS Trinity Mother Frances is in-network, including your employer's Blue Cross Blue Shield PPO plan.
 Other alternatives can be accessed through numerous trusted independent insurance agents/brokers across East Texas.